sushil2601/javaScript_practise/REACT.md

 Ans :-
     Use tools like Webpack Bundle Analyzer to analyze the size and composition of chunks.

-Q. What is a Higher-Order Component in React?
-Ans :-
-    A Higher-Order Component is a component which takes another component as an argument and adds extra features to that another component.

-    Ex:- ReactMemo

 Q. What are the 5 ways to style React components?
 Explain Inline Styles?
 Ans :-